marimilch/threedify/README.md

 The function defaults to ```body``` as parent, which is not recommended to use.

+You can play with a demo on my CodePen: https://codepen.io/marimilch/full/yLBbMav :)

 # Thank you
 For reading this!
 Who'd have thought, you'd stumble in here. :)